HOBIE CAT SAILING

 Hobie Sailing is one of two small boat sailing classes for students who have completed Advanced Sailing at MBAC.
 Hobie Sailing is the more popular option and is the right class if you want to become eligible to rent Hobie Getaways at MBAC.

-If you have some sailing experience but have never taken a formal sailing class, we suggest starting with Basic Sailing or Basic Keelboat Level 1.
+If you have some sailing experience but have never taken a formal sailing class, we suggest starting with Basic Sailing.
 Our experience has shown that people who learn to sail informally often have gaps in their knowledge that are best addressed by completing an entry-level class.